landofhere/handbook/Operations Documents/Sourcing Candidates.md

 Inbound applications give us the highest number of candidates that are outside of our personal networks, but also have the lowest initial filter because no one at Josephine is making any judgment about the candidate before they enter our pipeline.
 However, an inbound application is a strong signal that the candidates believes in what we’re doing at Josephine.
 This means that a smaller percentage will progress through our interview funnel, but that we still need to treat these candidates with respect.

-Every inbound application should receive a response from the Josephine team within 1 week so that they feel heard and like they were able to reach us personally.
-It's important that we do our best to treat all of our candidates and applicants with respect and transparency, _especially_ when things get busy and applications are pouring in.
-It's good to keep in mind that a lot of these candidates are genuinely excited about what we're doing and that their application is their first real interaction with us as people.